A two-level distributed algorithm for nonconvex constrained optimization: Examples

-We see that both the proposed algorithm and PDD converge in all test cases with varying sizes, and both of them take around 10-30 outer-level iterations to drive the constraint violation close to zero.
-PDD converges fast for three cases of network 300; however, for most cases it requires more total inner and outer iterations for convergence.
+The number of outer-level updates (ALM multiplier updates for PDD and the two-level algorithm) and the total number of inner-level updates (rBSUM iterations for PDD and ADMM iterations for the two-level algorithm) are reported in columns ``Outer" and ``Inner", respectively.
+We see that both the proposed algorithm and PDD converge in all test cases, and both of them take around 10-30 outer-level iterations to drive the constraint violation ``$\|Ax+B\bar{x}\|$" close to zero.
+PDD converges fast for three cases of network 300; however, for most cases it requires more total inner and outer iterations for convergence than the proposed algorithm.
 Such performance is consistent with the analysis in \cite{shi2017penalty}, where the inner-level rBSUM algorithm needs to run long enough to guarantee each block variable achieves stationarity.
-The objective values and duality gaps of solutions generated by three algorithms are recorded in ``Obj" and ``Gap (\%)".
-We can see both the proposed algorithm and PDD are able to achieve near global optimality, while the proposed algorithm finds solutions with even higher qualities at termination.
-The algorithm running time (model building time excluded) is recorded in the last column.
-We would like to emphasize that, under similar algorithmic settings, the proposed two-level algorithm in general converges faster and shows better scalability.
+The objective values and duality gaps of solutions generated by the three algorithms are recorded in ``Obj" and ``Gap (\%)".
+We can see both the proposed algorithm and PDD are able to achieve near global optimality, while the proposed algorithm finds solutions with even higher quality than PDD at termination.
+The algorithm running time (model building time excluded) is recorded in the last column ``Time (s)".
+We would like to emphasize that, under similar algorithmic settings, the proposed two-level algorithm in general converges faster and shows better scalability than the other two algorithms.